Mayank0875/DSA-Problem/P34/problem20/problem.md

 8

 #### Explanation

-The sorted list includes numbers from 1 to 25, but with many duplicates.
-The 13th element (the median) is 8.
+The middle element is 8.

 ## Input Format

-- A single integer n.
+- The only input line has an integer n.

 ## Output Format

-- The median value.
+- Return one integer: the answer to the task.

 ## Constraints

-- 1 ≤ n ≤ 1e6
+- 1 ≤ x ≤ 1e6

 ## Time Limit

-2 seconds
+2 second

 ## Memory Limit